 Before you embark on your creative journey, you must decide on the channel you want for your video.
 Video does not necessarily mean TV anymore (and inflated budgets).
 Digital and social videos are cost-effective alternatives to TV ads, which perform just as well, if not better as they are a lot more targeted.
-Besides, when viewers are watching TV and the ad break comes on, their attention is drawn away from the TV screen, usually to mobile devices.
-This has a significant impact on the level of engagement with commercials.
+Besides, when viewers are watching TV and the ad break comes on, their attention is drawn away from the TV screen, usually to their mobile devices.
+This screen competition phenomenon has had a significant impact on the level of engagement with TV commercials.
 Take this into consideration when deciding if TV is really the right medium for your campaign.

-The amount of consumers watching TV on their desktops, tablets or other mobile devices is increasing rapidly.
+Moreover, the amount of consumers watching TV on their desktops, tablets or other mobile devices is increasing rapidly.
 TV is shifting from television to online platforms such as YouTube and Netflix.
-Think about which local platforms you want to show your video on.
-Global platforms might differ from the most used, and therefore the most effective, local platforms in your target countries.
+Think about the platforms you want to braodcast your video on in each of your target markets.
+Platforms will differ from one country to the other in terms of their use and popularity.

-- Understanding the nuances in language, culture, values and beliefs that exist in specific regions is absolutely vital when it comes to making sure your advertisement resonates with the local audience.
+Understanding the nuances in language, culture, values and beliefs that exist in specific regions is absolutely vital when it comes to making sure your advertisement resonates with the local audience.
 We strongly recommend researching the cultural meaning of your creative and its specific elements before going ahead with production as it will impact the ROI of your campaign.
-Make sure you make the most out of the local nuances or cluster the markets to align your creative as opposed to rushing through last minute fixes to meet the local legal requirements before any production begins, to ensure that your ad performs well and does not end up being banned.
+Make sure you understand local nuances as well as local legal requirements before any production begins, to ensure that your ad performs well and does not end up being banned.

 You may also want to film different shots for specific target markets in order for your campaign to resonate on a higher level with its audience.
 For example, a sports wear brand for Scandinavian markets originally filmed in Australia focusing on rugby and cricket might not resonate as well as if sections were re-filmed to include popular winter sports.
 So it’s good to have some spare footage and different takes in case some are not usable or preferable for certain markets.
 Planning for these in advance will save you time and money in the long run.